-(i) Marketable limited partnerships and corporations also include emerging market equity funds.
+(h) Marketable limited partnerships and corporations also include emerging market equity funds.
 The equity funds seek to outperform the MSCI Emerging Market Index and Russell Small Cap EM + Frontier Index, which are composed of exchange-traded equity securities.
-These funds have redemption restrictions limited to monthly settlement with notice period of 7-30 days. (j) Includes private real estate, energy and natural resources, credit, and equity and venture capital funds.
-The private real estate funds seek out value added and opportunistic real estate investments in non-publicly traded
+These funds have redemption restrictions limited to monthly settlement with notice period of 7-30 days.

-(j) Includes private real estate, energy and natural resources, credit, and equity and venture capital funds.
+(i) Includes private real estate, energy and natural resources, credit, and equity and venture capital funds.
 The private real estate funds seek out value added and opportunistic real estate investments in non-publicly traded securities.
 The private energy and natural resource funds seek out private investments in non-publicly traded securities that focus on areas such as hydrocarbon reserves, infrastructure, timber, mining or minerals.
-The private equity and venture capital funds seek out private investments in non-publicly traded securities that include venture capital funding of exceptional growth potential enterprises, and special situations such as distressed, opportunistic, or secondary market positions.
+The private equity and venture capital funds seek out private investments in nonpublicly traded securities that include venture capital funding of exceptional growth potential enterprises, and special situations such as distressed, opportunistic, or secondary market positions.
 The private credit funds seek out investments in opportunistic credit, special and distressed situations.
+These funds typically will include global exposure, which includes emerging markets.
 These are closed-end funds, which are not eligible for redemption until a date in the future that currently cannot be determined.
 The liquidation of these investments is likely to occur at different times over the next 10 years.
 Redemptions occur at net asset value.
-Future commitments of these funds state \$878,369,922.
+Future commitments of these funds total \$740,961,523.